JADE (programming language): Web services

 Web services are used to allow different programs to communicate with each other from remote locations in an object-oriented form.
 Web services cannot be accessed directly by human users.
 One of the uses of Web services with JADE is to allow other technologies such as .NET or Java to use JADE as the backend object-oriented database.
 Web services also allow JADE systems to interoperate with services provided by other non-JADE systems.

 Interoperability

-In addition to Web services, JADE is also capable of interfacing with other programs through language APIs (including .NET, Java, C/C++), DLL calls, ActiveX/COM objects and .NET assemblies.
+Along with Web services, JADE can also interface with other programs through language APIs (including .NET, Java, C/C++), DLL calls, ActiveX/COM objects and .NET assemblies.
 This allows other programs to access objects and execute methods, and can be used to provide a different interface to a JADE application.
 JADE 6.2 provided a Java API, .NET Assembly integration and the ability to run Smart Thin Clients on Windows Mobile devices.
 JADE 6.3 provides an API for .NET languages.